RoshanDewmina/gym-database-management-system/README.md

 The application is a Command Line Interface made in Python.

 ## DATABASE SETUP
-To setup the database, run the `dataDDL.sql` file from the SQL folder in postgreSQL After tables are created, run the `dataDML.sql` file from the SQL folder in postgreSQL
+To setup the database, run the `dataDDL.sql` file from the `SQL` folder in postgreSQL After tables are created, run the `dataDML.sql` file from the `SQL` folder in postgreSQL

 **IMPORTANT**
-    The `dataDML.sql` is the file that should be used to run and test the program If you would like to test the efficiency of the database, compile and run the `generateRandomData.c` function
+    The `dataDML.sql` is the file that should be used to run and test the program If you would like to test the efficiency of the database, compile and run the `generateRandomData.c` function located in the `SQL` folder

 1. To compile:
     ```bash